NoroffFEU/development-platforms/src/content/docs/cloudflare/cloudflare-case-study.md

 ## Main Features

-The main feature for using Clodflare is to use the network reasorces provided by Cloudflare to get the content and services closer to the user visiting your site.
+The main feature of using Cloudflare is to leverage the network resources provided by Cloudflare to deliver content and services closer to the users visiting your site.

 | Features| Description |
 |---|---|